🚗 Autonomous Driving¶

 -

-OccuFly introduces the first real-world camera-based Semantic Scene Completion (SSC) benchmark from the aerial perspective, comprising 20,000+ samples across 21 semantic categories, spanning multi-season and multi-altitude urban, industrial, and rural scenes.
-It further reveals fundamental limitations of current visual foundation models in aerial settings.
+OccuFly introduces the first real-world camera-based Semantic Scene Completion (SSC) benchmark from an aerial perspective.
+It contains over 20,000 samples and 21 semantic categories, covering urban, industrial, and rural scenes across various seasons and altitudes, while revealing the fundamental limitations of current vision foundation models in aerial environments.

 - OneOcc: Semantic Occupancy Prediction for Legged Robots with a Single Panoramic Camera